status-im/swarms/ideas/293-ulc-integration/README.md

     - QA
 okrs:
     - Core.
 [P0] LES and/or ULC are operational and used by at least 10% of all users.
-    - Research.
-Integrate and test ULC in a manner “graceful downgrade”: use infura by default and if it fails, start ULC node.
 ---

 ## Preamble